-Blueberry Muffin with Streusel Topping
+Blueberry Muffins with Streusel Topping

 "Streusel topping, streusel topping!" exclaimed Hungry Bear as I closed the oven door, "we forgot to add the streusel topping!"
 Well, considering I had specifically requested the topping for the blueberry muffins, it was a big omission on our part.
 Luckily we remembered in time or we'd still be kicking ourselves.